 The Gordie Center has a clear call-to-action: end hazing and substance misuse among college and high school students nationwide.
 Quality hazing and alcohol overdose prevention education for ALL students and families is an urgent and critical need.
 Your gift to the Gordie Center makes that lifesaving education possible--you empower students with the tools to speak out against hazing and know when to call 911.

 At the Gordie Center, we are passionate in our belief that ALL students deserve access to quality hazing and alcohol overdose prevention education.
 The Gordie Center’s current campaign is to raise $5 million so that we can provide our evidence-informed, student-tested materials and programs for free to all students and families nationwide.
 We need your help to achieve our goal!
-When you give to the Gordie Center's Greatest Needs fund and to the Gordie Center's Robert Tipton Hazing Prevention Fund, you are saving lives.
+When you give to the Gordie Center, you are saving lives.
 In the 15 years since Gordie's alcohol overdose hazing death, at least 66 more students have died.
 Together, how many hazing and alcohol overdose deaths can we prevent in the next 15 years?

 In support of our call-to-action, the Gordie Center identifies key initiatives that will further the impact of Gordie's story and broaden the outreach of the Gordie Center nationwide.
 Our current national campaign initiatives are: